 GeneCards Summary for KDM5A Gene

 KDM5A (Lysine Demethylase 5A) is a Protein Coding gene.
 Diseases associated with KDM5A include Retinoblastoma and Advanced Sleep Phase Syndrome.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
+Among its related pathways are Circadian rythm related genes and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
 An important paralog of this gene is KDM5B.

 UniProtKB/Swiss-Prot for KDM5A Gene